kostkara/spotify-box/README.md

 ## 💸 Donations

-Feel free to use the GitHub Sponsor button to donate towards my work if you think this project is helpful. 🤗
+Feel free to visit https://github.com/izayl/spotify-box to donate towards the original developer's work if you think this project is helpful. 🤗